Haleakalā: Nēnē

 The nēnē bird is on the endangered species list.
-The bird was once on all the islands of Hawaii but now it is only on the Island of Hawaii and Kauai.
-Habitat loss, hunting, and introduction of mammals caused the bird population to dwindle.
+The bird was once on all the islands of Hawaii, but now it is only on the Island of Hawai’i, Maui, Moloka’i, and Kaua’i.
+Habitat loss, hunting, and the introduction of mammals caused the bird population to dwindle.
 Since 2010, only 2,000 birds were left.
 These birds were then kept in captivity to increase the population.

 Silversword

-Haleakala silversword is a quintessential plant of Haleakalā since it grows nowhere else on Earth.
+Haleakalā silversword is a quintessential plant of Haleakalā since it grows nowhere else on Earth.
 Climate change has been threatening the population of this plant due to hotter temperatures and lower rainfall.
 The park service has erected fences to prevent damage from local herbivores and from visitors taking the plants as souvenirs.

 Forest birds

 Several species of native forest birds across Hawaiʻi are nearly extinct, including the kiwikiu and 'ākohekohe that are found only in East Maui, whose population decreased by more than 70% in the 21st century.
 A primary threat is mosquito-borne diseases such as avian malaria.
-Attempts to relocate kiwikiu to higher elevations were unsuccessful in protecting the population as mosquitos also rose into higher elevation habitats after the 1980s.
+Attempts to relocate kiwikiu to higher elevations were unsuccessful in protecting the population, as mosquitos also rose into higher elevation habitats after the 1980s.

-The working group Birds, Not Mosquitos joined with the National Park Service and the Hawaii Department of Land and Natural Resources to develop strategies to address the threat.
-In 2022 the group proposed to attack the mosquito problem using the Incompatible Insect Technique (IIT).
-IIT has been successfully implemented in other places.
-The plan was to release naturally occurring Wolbachia bacteria present in the southern house mosquito (SHM).
-The offspring of infected males do not reproduce.
-Males were to be released repeatedly.
-Monitoring to guide the frequency, number, and location of releases was to continue throughout the project.
+The working group "Birds, Not Mosquitos" joined with the National Park Service and the Hawaii Department of Land and Natural Resources to develop a plan to address the threat, eventually settling on the incompatible insect technique.
+As of 2024, each week some 250,000 male southern house mosquitos carrying Wolbachia bacteria were released on the mountain, totaling 10 million by June of that year.
+When male mosquitos with Wolbachia mate with female mosquitoes, their resulting eggs do not hatch.

+Invertebrates

+Haleakalā is also home to many invertebrates including snails, spiders, moths, flies, and many more.
+Many species including snails live in the rainforest around the mountain.
+While others live in the subalpine shrubland and the rocky alpine terrain.
+The Haleakalā flightless moth is endemic to the alpine area at the summit.
+Many snails including those in the genus Partulina live in the Rainforest.
+Yellow faced bees known as Nalo Meli Maoli in Hawaiian live in most of the mountain's habitats.